mxhold/elo_rating/README.md

 EloRating.rating_adjustment(0.75, 0, rating: 2500) # => -12.0
 ```

-You can also specify a K-factor for a single rating adjustment:
+You can also just specify a K-factor directly for a single rating adjustment:

 ```ruby
 EloRating.rating_adjustment(0.75, 0, k_factor: 24) # => -18.0
 ```

-Note: custom K-factor functions must not raise any exceptions when the rating is nil:
+*Note*: custom K-factor functions must not raise any exceptions when the rating is nil:

 ```ruby
 EloRating::set_k_factor do |rating|